solidusio/solidus/guides/source/developers/products-and-variants/variants.html.md

 Every product has a master variant.
 By default, the master variant is the first variant created for a product.
-For example, when an administrator creates a new product using the `solidus_backend` interface, they are also creating the product's master variant.
+For example, when an administrator creates a new product using the `solidus_admin` interface, they are also creating the product's master variant.

 When additional variants are created, they inherit the properties of the master